2000 Macau Grand Prix: Qualifying classification

+Bold time indicates the faster of the two times that determined the grid order.

 Warm-up

 A half an hour warm-up session was held on the morning of the race.
 A brief rain shower earlier in the morning made the track wet, but it quickly dried.
 Despite spinning, Kaffer reported no car problems and lapped quickest at 2 minutes, 18.293 seconds, almost three seconds faster than Friesacher in second place.
 Kaneishi finished third with a lap set late in warm-up, with Sato fourth.
 Collins, fifth, improved his top speed after modifying his car's setup and cutting his diffuser.
 Positions five to ten were filled by Scheckter, Priaulx, Monteiro, Lee, and Couto.

 Race

 The race on Sunday was divided into two aggregate legs totaling 30 laps.
 The results of the morning's first 15-lap leg determined the starting grid for the second leg, with the winner starting from pole position.
 Following that, a five-hour interval was held to allow for the intervening support races.
 Later in the afternoon, the second 15-lap leg began.
 The driver who completed all 30 laps in the shortest amount of time won the Grand Prix overall.